SEG491X-W2023-T42/mikado-machine/docs/01-team/README.md

 - [ ] New developer onboarding
 - [ ] Sets code review process

-### Product Owner
+### Documents Steward

-- [ ] Works with customer to define product backlog in JIRA or related
+- [ ] Organize of all project related artefacts
+- [ ] Requirements management and translation of user stories into backlog items
-- [ ] Acts as a point of contact for the team for any business requirement clarifications
+- [ ]

 ### Scrum Master